 I have always specialized in realistic animal-themed patterns of machine appliqué.
 These patterns can be used to make finished projects ranging from a hot pad to full sized bed quilt to clothing.
 I want to to help you think more creatively.
 During those four years I spent in college, I learned that creative thinking starts with one question: "What if...?
 Before you can be creative, you need to learn the basics of applique.
 I figured that videos are the easiest way to learn, and I made step by step free vidoes for you...seriously, I wore all the hats: the writer, producer, camera woman, editor and the star for the videos.

 Watch over my shoulder to learn how I sew appliques in both raw edge and satin stitching and create some special effects.

 When I started designing patterns back in 1989, people wanted to do machine appliqué because it was fast.
 Sure, you can make up my patterns by hand applique if you prefer, just add a seam allowance.
 Now with the punch needle embroidery, beading, and FELTING techniques, people find that they can use our appliques in front of the TV or riding in a car because it doesn’t require a lot of equipment.
 It is relaxing to do, and fun to see the design develop in a few evenings.
 You won’t create designs as fast as with machine appliqué, but the process is a pleasant change of pace, and the amount of detail you can achieve is amazing.
 Look at the detail photos of the Woolly Sheep quilt pattern page to see the kind of transformation that can be made by using different materials and techniques but the same designs.
-The wool quilt became the Crazy Sheep and then evolved into the Sheep Wannabees, two of my prize winning quilts.
+My first and second felted applique quilts have both won blue ribbons at national quilt shows.